AppleBreak1/Dell-Latitude-5300-2-in-1-Hackintosh/README.md

       - Misc -> Boot -> HibernateSkipsPicker -> Yes
       - Do not apply AppleRTC kernel patch if applied (patch to disable RTC wake scheduling)
       - Inject [HibernationFixup.kext](https://github.com/acidanthera/HibernationFixup)
-      - Add boot-arg -> hbfx-ahbm=5 (Need this flag with value of at least 1 to put system in standby mode; refer to its [manual](https://github.com/acidanthera/HibernationFixup) for various configuration)
+      - Add boot-arg -> hbfx-ahbm=5 (Need this flag with value of at least 1 to put system in Standby(S4) mode; refer to its [manual](https://github.com/acidanthera/HibernationFixup) for various configuration)
       - Set standbydelay time that suits your need in terminal (This sets the RTC alarm wake scheduling).
-The system will darkwake from normal sleep as set by standbydelay argument then decides whether to transition to standby mode.
-If transitions to standby, it saves current session to disk in var/vm/sleepimage and turns off some of the hardware systems to save power)
+The system will darkwake from normal sleep as set by standbydelay argument then decides whether to transition to Standby mode.
+If transitions to Standby, it saves current session to disk in var/vm/sleepimage and turns off some of the hardware systems to save power)

             Sudo pmset -a standbydelay 7200    (In seconds; This will put the system in standby mode after 2 hours of normal sleep)

-        **Power event log after waking up from standby mode with hibernatemode 3**
+        **Power event log after waking up from Standby mode with hibernatemode 3**
         <img width="996" alt="H3" src="https://github.com/user-attachments/assets/1cbb0e84-555d-4e14-ab93-16815d803695">

           - 00:23:11 - The system initiates sleep upon lid closing and goes into normal sleep.
-          - 02:23:33 - The system darkwakes after 2 hours(RTC alarm wake schedule set by standbydelay 7200) of normal sleep
+          - 02:23:33 - The system darkwakes after 2 hours(RTC alarm wake schedule set by standbydelay 7200) of normal sleep(S3)

                      (The battery drain during the normal sleep of 2 hour frame is around 3%)

-          - 2:23:38 - The System transitions from normal sleep state to standby mode
+          - 2:23:38 - The System transitions from normal sleep state to Standby mode
           - 7:59:38 - The System wakes from standby after 5 hours due to user intervention

                      (The battery drain during 5 hours of standby is 0% )

    - Hibernatemode 25 (pmset standby to 1)

-      Hibernatemode 25 will immediately put system to standby preserving battery life.
+      Hibernatemode 25 will immediately put system to Standby(S4) preserving battery life.

       - pmset hibernatemode to 25
       - pmset standby to 1